purposeanalytics/lemr/inst/app/home.md

-This project is still in draft and will be undergoing continual updates and occasional downtime.
+*Note: This project is still in draft and will be undergoing continual updates and occasional downtime.*

+<div style = "height: 1px; background-color: var(--accent-color); margin-top: 20px; margin-bottom: 20px;"></div>

 # Welcome to the Low-end of Market Rental Monitor